snaplet/docs-old/docs/01-overview.md

 </div>

-Seed scripts are tedious to write and maintain, inaccurate and a tiny representation of accurate data.
-Whilst copying from production lacks decent workflows, is slow because you have to copy all the data and contains personal information.
+Seed scripts are tedious to write and maintain, inaccurate and a tiny representation of accurate data and copying from production lacks decent workflows,  is slow because you have to copy all the data, and it contains personal information.

 ## The solution